EconomyLens.com

 Related

-Aylo, which reports seven million visitors in France daily across its various platforms, has instead called for governments to require makers of operating systems such as Apple, Microsoft, and Google to verify users’ ages at the level of individual devices.
-The platform also contends that the French law “diverts users to thousands of sites that deliberately circumvent regulations” and fails to moderate videos for issues such as the age and consent of performers.
+Aylo, which reports seven million visitors in France daily across its various platforms, has called instead for governments to require makers of operating systems such as Apple, Microsoft, and Google to verify users’ ages at the level of individual devices.
+The platform also argues that the French law “diverts users to thousands of sites that deliberately circumvent regulations” and fails to moderate videos for issues such as the age and consent of performers.
 Other countries such as the United Kingdom and Germany also enforce age-related access restrictions to adult websites.

 © 2024 AFP